 Current Office Activities

-BETO identifies and addresses challenges for sustainable bioenergy production by collaborating with national laboratories, universities, and other federal agencies to conduct field trials, applied research, capacity building, and analysis.
+BETO identifies and addresses challenges for sustainable bioenergy production by collaborating with national laboratories, universities, and other federal agencies to conduct early-stage research and development.
 In the area of environmental sustainability, our efforts are primarily focused in the following areas:

-Climate Change and Air Quality—Analyzing biofuel pathways to quantify progress towards reducing life-cycle greenhouse gases, regulated emissions, and fossil energy use.
+Air Quality—Analyzing biofuel pathways to quantify progress towards reducing emissions.

 Soil Quality—Developing strategies and tools for producing biomass feedstocks while maintaining or enhancing soil quality.

-Biological Diversity—Investigating relationships between bioenergy crops and biodiversity, and engaging with diverse experts to understand and promote practices that conserve wildlife and biodiversity.
+Biological Diversity—Investigating relationships between bioenergy crops and biodiversity and engaging with diverse experts to understand and promote practices that consider the needs of wildlife.

 Land Use and Productivity—Advancing landscape design approaches that increase biomass production while maintaining or enhancing ecosystem services and food, feed, and fiber production.